 The deployment of different access networks, the broad variety of use cases that future networks will support (such as V2V, CIoT, Mission critical communications…), the broad variety of environments, and the capability of devices to support multiple access technologies, is making the network more and more heterogeneous.
 So the future network should have the capability to connect to multiple non-3GPP and 3GPP access networks in order to allow the operator to improve the efficiency in the exploitation of the network infrastructure and to provide the best capabilities to end-user.

-The 3GPP future system is expected to support at least mobility between 3GPP and non-3GPP networks with session continuity, capability for the UE based on network control to select the access to connect to, simultaneous connection to different accesses, capability to access services provided by a 5G network to the UE connected to a non-3GPP access, authentication for accessing a non-3GPP network using 3GPP credential, etc.
+The 3GPP future system is expected to support at least mobility between 3GPP and non-3GPP networks with optional session continuity, capability for the UE based on network control to select the access to connect to, simultaneous connection to different accesses, capability to access services provided by a 5G network to the UE connected to a non-3GPP access, authentication for accessing a non-3GPP network using 3GPP credential, etc.

 The Network operators should be able to increase the user experience and to exploit the available capacity of the most suitable access network.
 The selection of the access network can depend on both user and operator criteria.